Mustafaalua/Detector_Detection/readme.md

 With simple thresholding and some filtering, we can discern this spot from the rest of the image.
 Since all images have this spot, we can use it as reference to correlate the images.

 An initial correlation is done by taking the medians of the spots for x and y.
-This gives two sets of x and y that describes where the spot is.
+This gives two sets of x and y that describe where the spot is.
 The difference is used in a translation matrix to fit the lower distance image to the higher distance image.

-Lastly for the fine tuned correlation is done by ECC (Enhanced Cross Correlation), that is because the ECC function can not handle large difference in the two images and therefore used for the final bit.
-This usaully yield about 1-3 pixels in correction.
+Lastly, the fine-tuned correlation is done by ECC (Enhanced Cross Correlation), that is because the ECC function cannot handle large difference in the two images and therefore used for the final bit.
+This usually yields about 1-3 pixels in correction.

-We end up with sets of matrices that describes the needed translation/shift from one image the the other.
+We end up with sets of matrices that describe the needed translation/shift from one image to the other.

 #### 4.
-Final step is taking the shift and turning it into a correction in mm instead of pixels.
+The last step is taking the shift and turning it into a correction in mm instead of pixels.

-We are not 100% sure about this process because it is not tested yet.
+We are not 100% sure about this process because it has not been tested yet.

 The process of converting the shift to mm is done by using `gridMilliMeterLength` and `singlePixelSizeMilliMeter`.

 This output shift tells us how much the image has moved in mm from one to the next.
-That is not enough information, because we need it to tells us how much the detector has shifted off center.
+That is not enough information, because we need it to tell us how much the detector has shifted off center.

 The detector shift is found by considering a triangle from the source to the detector for both x and y to create a vector.
 The relations between the distances in the images and the DSD and the shift found before is used to calculate the correction shift.